GenomicsAotearoa/shell-for-bioinformatics/docs/2_unixshellbasics.md

     - `cd` (also `cd ~/`)- change to your home directory
     - `cd ..` - change to the directory one level above

-!!! abstract "Other useful commands:"
+!!! note "Other useful commands:"

     - `mv` - move files or directories
     - `cp` - copy files or directories